Skip to main content

 The Bold Checkout APIs are protected by a restrictive Cross-Origin Resource Sharing (CORS) policy, which blocks frontend JavaScript code from calling the APIs.

-Use this endpoint if you are self-hosting your checkout or using a custom domain for your checkout page.
-This endpoint is also required to enable self-hosted development stores to call the Bold Checkout APIs.
+You must manually add your domain to CORS allowlist if you are self-hosting your checkout or using a custom domain for your checkout page.
 Failing to do so causes in errors from your browser or a failure of your browser to load the checkout frontend.

 Next steps